 Water it well and put it on a sunny windowsill to grow.
 You can even use soil from your compost heap.

-Secret number 6: if you use homegrown ginger, you may find you don’t actually need to peel it.
+If you use homegrown ginger, you may find you don’t actually need to peel it.

 The skin of baby ginger is often very soft and thin, unlike the tougher peel you might find on store-bought ginger.
 Experiment with this and see what you think.

 If you’re lucky, you may find this is the ultimate solution to not composting ginger; you won’t even have the peelings left over!